Verdagon/Vale/docs/Generics.md

 So, the below code does the important parts of the above conceptual functions.

+## Step 3: Figure Out Dependent And Independent Runes (FODAIR)

-## Override Milano Case Needs Additional Generic Params (OMCNAGP)
+AKA: Override Milano Case Needs Additional Generic Params (OMCNAGP)

-Now, how do we handle Milano's case?
+Let's do some preparation work so that we can later handle Milano's case.

+What's the Milano case?

+Recall:

 ```
 func launch<X, Y, Z>(virtual self &ISpaceship<X, Y, Z>, bork X)